chemprop/chemprop/README.md

 # Molecular Property Prediction
 This repository contains message passing neural networks for molecular property prediction as described in the paper [Analyzing Learned Molecular Representations for Property Prediction](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.9b00237) and as used in the paper [A Deep Learning Approach to Antibiotic Discovery](https://www.cell.com/cell/fulltext/S0092-8674(20)30102-1).

+**Documentation:** Full documentation of Chemprop is available at https://chemprop.readthedocs.io/en/latest/.

-**Website:** A web prediction interface with some trained chemprop models is available at [chemprop.csail.mit.edu](chemprop.csail.mit.edu).
+**Website:** A web prediction interface with some trained Chemprop models is available at [chemprop.csail.mit.edu](chemprop.csail.mit.edu).

-**Tutorial:** These [slides](https://docs.google.com/presentation/d/14pbd9LTXzfPSJHyXYkfLxnK8Q80LhVnjImg8a3WqCRM/edit?usp=sharing) provide a chemprop tutorial and highlight recent additions as of April 28th, 2020.
+**Tutorial:** These [slides](https://docs.google.com/presentation/d/14pbd9LTXzfPSJHyXYkfLxnK8Q80LhVnjImg8a3WqCRM/edit?usp=sharing) provide a Chemprop tutorial and highlight recent additions as of April 28th, 2020.

 ## COVID-19 Update

-Please see [aicures.mit.edu](https://aicures.mit.edu) and the associated [data GitHub repo](https://github.com/yangkevin2/coronavirus_data) for information about our recent efforts to use chemprop to identify drug candidates for treating COVID-19.
+Please see [aicures.mit.edu](https://aicures.mit.edu) and the associated [data GitHub repo](https://github.com/yangkevin2/coronavirus_data) for information about our recent efforts to use Chemprop to identify drug candidates for treating COVID-19.

 ## Table of Contents